seahorse-ai-ryan/entra-google-federation/docs/admin-setup.md

     *   Ensure all users have **"Viewer"** or **"Commenter"** access
     *   For shared drives, verify the drive is shared with your organization
 6.  **Test:** Sign in as a test user and verify they can:
+    *   Open File Explorer and see "Google Drive" in the left sidebar
-    *   See the IT folder in Google Drive
+    *   Navigate to the IT folder in File Explorer (not web browser)
-    *   Right-click and "Run with PowerShell" on the Stage 2 script
+    *   Right-click the Stage 2 script → "Run with PowerShell" → Approve admin prompt
     *   Open the app setup guide (see note below about file formats)

+**Important:** Users MUST access the script through File Explorer's Google Drive folder (synced locally), NOT through the Google Drive web interface.
+The web interface doesn't provide the "Run with PowerShell" context menu option.

 **Your IT folder structure:**
 ```